kdchadwick/sbg-vswir-l2b-terrestrial-veg/docs/Trait_ATBD.md

 Output variables for foliar nitrogen, leaf mass per area, and leaf water content are generated for each pixel in the input data with a fractional cover >= 0.XX photosynthetic vegetation.
 For all other pixels, the output is set to NaN.
 Units are as follows: foliar nitrogen (g N/g of dry foliar mass), leaf mass per area (g dry mass/m^2 of leaf area), and leaf water content (g water/g fresh foliage).
 Uncertianties are also generated for each output variable in the same units as the output variable.

 ## 5 Algorithm Usage Constraints
 The algorithms will be developed with the datasets avaliable to the team.
-There are not currently any plans for SBG VSWIR to fund in situ data collection activities.
+There are not currently any plans for SBG VSWIR to fund _in situ_ data collection activities due to budget constraints.
 Therefore the algorithms will be most appropriate for interpretation within the regions where there are training data available.
-This ATBD will contain a map and list of the regions that have training data for individuals to assess the likely reliability in their region of interest.
+This ATBD will contain a map and list of the regions that have training data for users to assess the likely reliability in their region of interest.
 The SBG VSWIR terrestrial vegetation team is working to compile a series of protocols for the community to use in support of improving the VSWIR terrestial vegetation algorithms.
 The team anticipates working with the community to gather the largest possible training dataset and will continue to update the PLSR coefficients as new data become available.

 ## 6 Performance Assessment
 The terrestrial vegetation algorithms are part of the demonstration product suite that will be provided by SBG VSWIR.
-These products will be spot verified as possible.
+These products will be spot verified as possible post-launch.
 The team will do the best performance assessment possible with the data available.
+The models used here will be parameterized using the SBG-PLANTS database, which is being assembled leveraging data collections from SHIFT, NEON, EnSPEC, ABOVE, CHESS, AVUELO, and others as they become avaliable.
+Please be in touch if you have datasets that you believe could improve our algorithms and introduce sources of data from new ecoregions or bolster the datasets we already have.
+This platform is intended to be a community resource.

 ### 6.1 Validation Methods